-As PC member, I’m also pleased to support the “MOOC-based Models for Hybrid Pedagogies” and the “Facing the challenges of assessing 21st century skills in the newly emerging educational ecosystems”
+As PC member and contributor, I’m also pleased to support the “MOOC-based Models for Hybrid Pedagogies” and the “Facing the challenges of assessing 21st century skills in the newly emerging educational ecosystems” workshops.

 The complete list of papers is at the EC-TEL2015 website.

 Posted in conferences | Leave a Comment »

 The other study around videos in education in which I’ve recently participated (see my previous post on “the flipped or the hands-on classroom”), will be presented by Diana Diaz at the ICALT conference (Taiwan) on July 6-9.

 Diaz, D., Ramírez, R., Hernández-Leo, D. (2015) The effect of using a talking head in academic videos.
 IEEE International Conference on Advanced Learning Technologies, Hualien, Taiwan.